braze-inc/braze-docs/_docs/_user_guide/message_building_by_channel/sms/sms_laws_and_regulations.md

 ### Consent

-opt-in, help, and opt-out options are an absolute must when creating sms campaigns.
+Opt-in, help, and opt-out options are an absolute must when creating SMS campaigns.

 The [TCPA](https://en.wikipedia.org/wiki/Telephone_Consumer_Protection_Act_of_1991) (Telephone Consumer Protection Act) mandates that a business must receive "express written consent" to send customers messages - you can do this in a multitude of ways, including web or mobile.
 You must be clear with the customer about how you intend to use SMS to communicate with them.